Have you ever wondered what to eat with hummus? From sandwiches to platters, pasta and even dessert, here are 22+ amazing ideas.

 One of your best plant-strong choices when eating out are hummus wraps.
 Often offered pre-made at many grocery stores or restaurants, they provide lots of flavor and texture while being oh-so-satisfying.

-We like to have a package of whole grain wraps at home so a 20-minute-or-less meal is never far away (see our bean burritos for a great example!).
+We like to have a package of tortilla wraps at home so a 20-minute-or-less meal is never far away.

 If you want to keep your hummus wraps a bit lower in calories or carbs, try using some leafy greens instead of grain-based wraps!